HerculesCRUE/GnossDeustoBackend/Benchmark/triplestore-assessment-interface/README.md

 ## Requirements

 * Python 3.6.6 or above
-* A SPARQL endpoint Fuseki that publishes a dataset using the ASIO Criterion ontology.
+* A SPARQL endpoint that publishes a dataset using the ASIO Criterion ontology.

 ## Build